Integrated Dermatology of Waterbury

-If you notice any abnormal growths, bumps, or lesions developing anywhere on your body, schedule an evaluation with Dr. Alter at Integrated Dermatology of Waterbury right away.
+If you notice any abnormal growths, bumps, or lesions developing anywhere on your body, schedule an evaluation with our doctor at Integrated Dermatology of Waterbury right away.
 Signs and symptoms of the most common types of skin cancer, which require immediate treatment, are described below.

 Known as the most common type of skin cancer, basal cell carcinoma leads to flesh-colored or pearl-like bumps.
 Basal cell carcinomas tend to form on your head, arms, chest, and neck, although they can certainly develop in any areas that are often exposed to sunlight.

 Squamous cell carcinomas appear as firm red bumps or small scaly patches.
 You may notice that you have a sore that heals up but then continues to reopen.
 Squamous cell carcinomas often develop on sun-exposed areas, including your ears, neck, arms, chest, and back.

 Actinic keratoses are precancerous growths that can turn into skin cancer if left untreated.
 These precancerous patches appear as small discolored dry, scaly spots that show up on your head, neck, hands, forearms, or another area that’s prone to frequent sun exposure.